ififfy/flipflip/docs/audio_text.md

 ![](doc_images/scene_detail_audio_text.png)

 ## Audio
-This card allows you to layer multiple audio tracks over your Scene.
-It also contains the audio controls for these tracks.
+This card allows you to layer multiple audio track playlists over your Scene.
+Each playlist, a sequence of consecutive tracks, begins playing when the scene starts.

+In order to add tracks to your scene, you will first need to add them to your [Audio Library](library.md).

+Once you have tracks in your library to import, you can add a playlist by clicking the + button in the top right corner.
+Then, click the + in the middle of the new playlist to [import tracks from your library](audio_import_from_library.md) to this playlist.

+Imported tracks will still have the same playback options as those in your library, but can be changed independently within this scene, without effecting your library's options.
+You drag and drop tracks to re-order them.

+Click the wrench to change the following options for a track:
+* **Volume** - Control the volume of this track.
 * **Tick** - The audio file will play/restart at a certain interval.
   * Control tick timing options.
 * **Stop at End** - The Scene will stop when the audio track ends.
 * **Next Scene at End** - The Next Scene will play when the audio track ends.
 * **Speed** - Control the playback speed of this track.

-FlipFlip can use the BPM of the **first audio** file for timing the scene or effects.
+FlipFlip can use the BPM of the audios in the **first playlist** for timing the scene or effects.
 You can either (1) enter this value manually, (2) try to detect the BPM of the entered audio file, or (3) read the BPM from the ID3 metadata of the entered audio file.

-?> There is no limit to the number of audios you can use, but you may experience poor performance if you use too many.

 ## Text
 This card allows you to play a caption script over your Scene.
 Choose a text file that follows